apache/bahir-flink/README.md

-# Apache Bahir
+# Apache Bahir (Flink)

-Apache Bahir provides extensions to distributed analytics platforms such as Apache Spark and Apache Flink.
+Apache Bahir provides extensions to distributed analytics platforms such as Apache Spark™ and Apache Flink®.

 <http://bahir.apache.org/>

+This repository is for Apache Flink extensions.

+## Contributing a Flink Connector

+The Bahir community is very open to new connector contributions for Apache Flink.

+We ask contributors to first open a [JIRA issue](issues.apache.org/jira/browse/BAHIR) describing the planned changes.
+Please make sure to put "Flink Streaming Connector" in the "Component/s" field.

+Once the community has agreed that the planned changes are suitable, you can open a pull request at the "bahir-flink" repository.
+Please follow the same directory structure as the existing code.

+The community will review your changes, giving suggestions how to improve the code until we can merge it to the main repository.

 ## Building Bahir